 A direct parental adoption also is sometimes referred to as an independent adoption.
 We represent adoptive parents or birth parents in an adoption plan where a birth parent directly places the child with the intended adoptive parents.

 A step-parent adoption is where the spouse of a biological parent can adopt their step child with the consent of the spouse.
 A non step-parent adoption is commonly referred to as an adoption by a person with a legitimate interest.
 This person with a legitimate interest can adopt a child, even though they are not the spouse of a biological parent, but they must have the consent of the biological parent.

 An interstate adoption is where the adoptive parents and birth parents reside in different states.
 It begins with an agreement for the adoption plan, and then involves both states approving the plan to allow the child to move to the new state.

 A relative adoption is where the adoptive parents are related to the child.
 Virginia law recognizes a large group of people as relatives.

-A type of a foreign adoption is when adoptive parents re-finalize an adoption from a foreign country.
-Supervision must have occurred in previous six months or year.
+One type of a foreign adoption is where the adoptive parents re-finalized an adoption from a foreign country.

 For adults, you can change your name by filing a petition with the circuit court in the city/county where you reside.
 If the name change is being requested in conjunction with a divorce, no separate petition is required.
 For children, often a petition must be filed and good cause shown for the change.
 If one parent objects, a court must determine whether the change is in the best interest of the child.